AnanthSankaralingam/chromie/README.md

 4. mobile friendly UI
 5. Parallelize the project creation and display frontend first when generating new extension
 6. Testing extension needs a way to just render html files
+7. Testing extension side by side view needs option to focus on one. browser testing shouldn't be assumed.
+8. display project names